 But Saskatchewan Justice said its Public Prosecutions branch was “cooperating with that review” and “in the course of providing disclosure to the reviewing authorities.”

-Ariane Whiting, a senior media relations consultant, said the branch “did not find a basis to reconsider the verdicts outside the federal review process.”
+Spokesperson Ariane Whiting said prosecutions “did not find a basis to reconsider the verdicts outside the federal review process.”

-And the women were convicted at a trial, she added in an email.
+And the women were convicted at a trial, she added in an email to APTN News.

 “The convictions were upheld by the Court of Appeal.
-The Supreme Court of Canada decided not to hear the case,” Whiting noted.
+The Supreme Court of Canada decided not to hear the case,” Whiting wrote.

-Without Saskatchewan, Lockyer said it was now up to Lametti to quash the convictions or order a new trial by finding evidence the women had been wrongly convicted.
+Without support from Saskatchewan, Lockyer said it was up to Lametti to quash the convictions or order a new trial by finding evidence the women had been wrongly convicted.

-Meanwhile, newly released reports from Sen. Kim Pate and federal Auditor General Karen Hogan add to the growing statistics that show Canada’s justice system jails a disproportionate number of Indigenous Peoples.
+Meanwhile, newly released reports from Sen. Kim Pate and federal Auditor General Karen Hogan add to the growing pile of evidence that shows Canada’s justice system jails a disproportionate number of Indigenous Peoples.

 Pate left her post as long-term executive director of the Elizabeth Fry Society when she became a senator.
 She continues to advocate for female inmates in her new role, and was the one who introduced Odelia in the Senate.

-“I have the privilege of knowing Nerissa and Odelia since they entered the prison system 30 years ago,” she told the news conference while holding an eagle feather Odelia gifted her.
+“I have the privilege of knowing Nerissa and Odelia since they entered the prison system 30 years ago,” she told the news conference while holding the eagle feather Odelia gifted her.

-Pate asked for immediate clemency for Odelia, Nerissa and the nine other women in the report Injustices and Miscarriages of Justice Experienced by 12 Indigenous Women.
-One of the 12 women has since died, Pate added.
+Pate asked for immediate clemency for Odelia, Nerissa and nine other women named in her recent report Injustices and Miscarriages of Justice Experienced by 12 Indigenous Women.
+One of the 12 has since died, she added.

-“This week, we wrote to the minister of public safety asking that he consider employing the Royal Prerogative of Mercy to free these 12 women,” she said.
+“This week, we wrote to the minister of public safety asking that he consider employing the Royal Prerogative of Mercy to free these 12 women,” Pate said.

-Lockyer agreed, suggesting “white” women would never have suffered the same fate as the Quewezance sisters.
+Lockyer agreed, suggesting that “white” women would have never suffered the same fate as the Quewezance sisters.

-Milgaard, who died in May at age 69, was remembered at the news conference for his dogged support of the wrongfully convicted.
+Milgaard, who died suddenly of a brief illness in May at the age of 69, was remembered at the news conference for his dogged support of the wrongfully convicted.

-“Today, I want to acknowledge him,” added Odelia.
+“Today, I want to acknowledge him,” said Odelia.
 “Because he’s the one that helped me at the beginning and now he’s gone.
 But I know he’s still here in spirit.

 “David Milgaard could relate.”